CervixCheck

 • You lie down on the exam table and put your feet in supports.

-• A speculum is inserted to open the vagina so the cervix can be seen.
+• A speculum is put in your vagina so the cervix can be seen.

-• Using the colposcope, the doctor looks closely at the cervix.
+• The doctor looks at your cervix using a colposcope.
 The colposcope stays outside of the body.

 • A tissue sample (biopsy) may be taken to see if treatment is needed.